Thailand Property for Swedish Buyers 2026: Phuket Guide

-Swedish buyers guide to property in Thailand 2026.
-Freehold condos, Sweden-Thailand tax treaty, SEK transfers, and best Phuket areas for Swedish investors.
+SEK transfers, Sweden-Thailand tax treaty, freehold condos and best Phuket areas for Swedish investors.
+Step-by-step purchase checklist.

 Guide for Swedish Buyers: Buying Property in Thailand 2026

 Swedish citizens can legally purchase freehold condominium units in Thailand with no nationality-based restrictions.
-Under the Thai Condominium Act, foreigners may own up to 49% of units in any registered condo building with full title deed (Chanote) ownership registered in their name.
-Scandinavians — and Swedes in particular — are historically one of the largest foreign buyer nationalities in Phuket, attracted by the lifestyle contrast to Nordic winters, strong rental yields, and a well-established Swedish expat community.
-Swedish buyers typically invest between SEK 2,000,000 and SEK 5,000,000 (approximately $180,000–$450,000 or ฿6.6M–฿16.5M at 1 SEK ≈ 3.2 THB).
+Under the Thai Condominium Act, foreigners may own up to 49% of floor area in any registered condo building with full title deed (Chanote) ownership registered in their name.
+Scandinavians, and Swedes in particular, are historically one of the largest foreign buyer nationalities in Phuket, attracted by the lifestyle contrast to Nordic winters, strong rental yields, and a well-established Swedish expat community.
+Swedish buyers typically invest between SEK 2,000,000 and SEK 5,000,000 (approximately $180,000-$450,000 or ฿6.6M-฿16.5M at 1 SEK ≈ 3.2 THB).
 Sweden has a double tax treaty with Thailand, covering income taxes on rental earnings.

 Can Swedish Citizens Buy Property in Thailand?